jamcowl/PORTMANTEAU-BOT/README.md

 8. Priority is given to the vowel from string B and it replaces the vowel from string A, as this helps the portmanteau rhyme better with the original phrase.

-### Example Usage
+**Can I see the code that does this?**

-The portmanteau function can be used in isolation from the command line, using the script [demoPM.py](demoPM.py), for example:
+All I'm making available is the function that creates portmanteaux, which you can try out by cloning this repo and using the script [demoPM.py](demoPM.py), for example:

 ```bash
 $> ./demoPM.py labrador poodle